openstack-archive/fuel-docs/pages/operations/configuring-repos-ops.rst

 Repository priorities
 ---------------------

-For information on repository priorities read the following:
+The process of setting up repositories and repository priorities is the same one you normally do on your Linux distribution.

+Consult with your distribution's help if you are not sure:

 * Ubuntu: `PinningHowto <https://help.ubuntu.com/community/PinningHowto>`_
 * CentOS: `yum-plugin-priorities <http://wiki.centos.org/PackageManagement/Yum/Priorities>`_